dwyl/rbac/README.md

 ## Why?

+You want an _easy_ way to restrict access to features fo your Elixir/Phoenix App based on a sane model of roles.
-RBAC lets you easily manage roles and permissions in any application and see at a glance exactly which permissions a person has in the system.
+**`RBAC`** lets you _easily_ manage roles and permissions in any application and see at a glance exactly which permissions a person has in the system.
 It reduces complexity over traditional
 Access Control List (ACL) based permissions systems.